Coronavirus: Infected Auckland woman says her husband also has it, bringing NZ cases to four

 Both schools the children attended, Westlake Boys and Girls high schools, have been alerted.

-Health officials were yesterday contacting 100 passengers who travelled on two domestic flights between Palmerston North and Auckland with the infected woman before she was diagnosed.
+Health officials were yesterday also contacting 100 passengers who travelled on two domestic flights between Palmerston North and Auckland with the infected woman before she was diagnosed.

 But the Ministry of Health maintains the chance of widespread community outbreak remains low.